CollapseLauncher/Collapse/README.md

 * ~~Zenless Zone Zero~~ (Waiting for Official Release)

 > **Note**:
-> Some features such as Game Data Repair and Preloading are available for Genshin Impact, but others such as Game Settings modification and Caches Download are not available and presently unsupported.
+> Some features such as Game Data Repair and Preloading are available for other games, but more advanced features such as Game Settings modification and Caches Download are currently not available and unsupported.

 # Download Ready-To-Use Build
 [<img src="https://user-images.githubusercontent.com/30566970/172445052-b0e62327-1d2e-4663-bc0f-af50c7f23615.svg" width="320"/>](https://github.com/neon-nyan/CollapseLauncher/releases/download/CL-v1.69.14/CL-1.69.14_Installer.exe)